Bookmobile

 How do I get a Bookmobile stop?

 Bookmobile stops are established on a first come, first served basis according to schedule availability.
-To get a stop at your home or neighborhood, you must agree to check out a minimum of 15 books per month and there must be ample space for the Bookmobile to turn around and park.
-If you are interested in a stop, call, write or email the Bookmobile Department.
-Contact information is listed below.
+To get a stop at your home or neighborhood, you must agree to check out a minimum of 15 books per month, and there must be ample space for the Bookmobile to turn around and park.
+If you are interested in a stop, call the Bookmobile & Outreach Services Department at 301-421-9450.

 The Bookmobile has two doors with drop-down steps and sturdy handrails.
 It also has a wheelchair lift.